sydney-mayer/CPT-Work/README.md

                     print('Do you want to abandon your journey?') print('Type YES or NO')
                     print(' ')
+                    #player can only win if they pick no
+                    #also this is a filler bit I'm too lazy to delete ^
                     g = input()
                     if g == 'YES':
                         print(' ')